pushparajanrahul/space-invaders-rl/README.md

 # Contents
-SpaceInvaders_AtariGames.ipynb: The main Python script for playing Space Invaders.
+### SpaceInvaders_AtariGames.ipynb: The main Python script for playing Space Invaders.
-README.md: The README file containing instructions for running the code. requirements.txt: A text file listing the required Python packages.
+### README.md: The README file containing instructions for running the code.
+### requirements.txt: I have made it easier in the first cell of the script !!!

 # Usage
 The script will play 5 games of Space Invaders using random actions.
 It renders the game environment and prints the score for each episode.
 A convolutional neural network (CNN) model is defined using Keras for learning to play Space Invaders.
 The agent is built using Keras-RL, and a Deep Q-Network (DQN) agent is trained to play the game.

 # Credits
 This code is based on the OpenAI Gym Atari environment and Keras-RL library.
 The Atari environment and Gym library are developed by OpenAI.